sesiii/Agent-Router/README.md

 3.  **MCP Metric Fetch:** The router queries the MCP server, which dips into the benchmark database to return the historical accuracy and latency for all candidate models in that specific domain.
 4.  **Cost-Benefit Calculation:** Models are scored.
 If the task is simple, high-cost frontier models are heavily penalized in favor of faster, cheaper alternatives.
 5.  **Execution:** The payload is routed to the winning cloud endpoint.
-6.  **Aggregation:** Results are seamlessly returned to the MAS pipeline.
+6.  **Aggregation:** Results are seamlessly returned to the pipeline.

 ---